Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 Inside `BossRoom` scene, `ServerBossRoomState` spawns a `PlayerAvatar` per PersistentPlayer present.

+Once initialized successfully, the `PlayerAvatar` GameObject hierarchy inside `BossRoom` scene will look something like (in the case of a selected Archer Boy class):

+* Player Avatar: a NetworkObject that will be destroyed when BossRoom scene is unloaded
+  * Player Graphics: a child GameObject containing NetworkAnimator component responsible for replicating animations invoked on the server
+    * PlayerGraphics_Archer_Boy: a purely graphical representation of the selected avatar class

 `ClientAvatarGuidHandler`, a `NetworkBehaviour` component residing on the `PlayerAvatar` prefab instance will fetch the validated avatar GUID from `NetworkAvatarGuidState`, and spawn a local, non-networked graphics GameObject corresponding to the avatar GUID.

 ### Characters